fctr-id/okta-ai-agent/README.md

 ⚠️ **Future Features Notice** ⚠️

-Future releases may introduce optional features that require sending Okta data to LLMs for summarization.
+Future Tako releases may introduce optional features that require sending Okta data to LLMs for summarization.
 All such changes will be clearly documented in release notes.

 ### Data Model Overview